 Bache began publishing a newspaper in Philadelphia in 1790 called The General Advertiser, and Political, Commercial, Agricultural and Literary Journal.
 The paper’s format consisted of advertisements and current events interspersed with opinion pieces, typically with Jeffersonian or pro-France outlooks.
 Through friends and networks of likeminded people, Bache also acquired access to notable correspondence and the text of important documents and frequently published their contents.

 As early as 1791, the Advertiser sometimes published opinions chiding what some saw as the trappings of monarchy in Washington’s presidency.
-Articles expressed distaste with the notion of making Washington’s birthday a holiday,1 and one article about president’s reception during his tour of the South stated: “we cannot but think the fashionable mode of expressing our attachment to the defender of the Liberty of his country, favors too much of Monarchy to be used by Republicans, or to be received with pleasure by a President of a Commonwealth.”2
+Articles expressed distaste with the notion of making Washington’s birthday a holiday,1 and one article about the president’s reception during his tour of the South stated: “we cannot but think the fashionable mode of expressing our attachment to the defender of the Liberty of his country, favors too much of Monarchy to be used by Republicans, or to be received with pleasure by a President of a Commonwealth.”2

 Bache’s criticism intensified as it became clear Washington favored a Federalist vision of the nation, the advice of Alexander Hamilton, and a neutral stance on France.
 In October 1794 the Advertiser accused Washington of holding up legislative proceedings by being absent to attend to the Whiskey Rebellion.3 The next month, Bache renamed the paper the Aurora General Advertiser (also known as the Philadelphia Aurora), with a new mission to “diffuse light within the sphere of its influence [and] dispel the Shades of ignorance.”4